whage/thesis/thesis.md

 ## No types - most assembly languages
 An assembly language is one where there is a strong correspondence between the language's instructions and the instructions of the machine's instruction set architecture (ISA).
-That is, most languge constructs have a 1-to-1 mapping to a CPU instruction.
+That is, most language constructs have a 1-to-1 mapping to a CPU instruction.
 Since there are many types of different CPU ISAs, there are also many different assembly languages.
 There are some so called typed assembly languages (TAL) mostly within academic circles, but most assembly languages are said to be untyped.